Symmetry restoration and quantum Mpemba effect in symmetric random circuits: More numerical results for U(1) symmetric quantum circuits

 \subsection{With different initial states}

 Besides the three sets of initial states discussed in the main text: tilted ferromagnetic states, tilted N\'eel states, and tilted ferromagnetic states with a middle domain wall, we further investigate the entanglement asymmetry dynamics with initial states chosen as tilted ferromagnetic or N\'eel state with tilt angle on each qubit randomly sampled from $[-W, W]$.
-Although the existence of QME depends on the choice of the initial state, as shown in Fig.~\ref{fig:EAdynamics_diffinit2}, QME still exits with an initial random tilted ferromagnetic state.
+Although the existence of QME depends on the choice of the initial state, QME still exists with an initial random tilted ferromagnetic state as shown in Fig.~\ref{fig:EAdynamics_diffinit2}.
 The presence of QME from such initial states with randomness addresses the concern that QME is only specific to some fine-tuned states.
-And such initial states with random parameters are more suitable for experimental demonstration of QME on quantum devices because they do not require high-precision state preparation.
+Such initial states with random parameters are more suitable for experimental demonstration of QME on quantum devices because they do not require high-precision state preparation.
 In other words, the on-site randomness is irrelevant to the existence of QME.

 Moreover, as mentioned in the main text, the entanglement asymmetry in the long time limit only depends on the distribution over different charge sectors of the initial states.
 Here, we numerically validate this prediction via the late-time entanglement asymmetry with initial states chosen as uniformly tilted N\'eel state and ferromagnetic state with a middle domain wall, the results are shown in Fig.~\ref{fig:EAlatetime_diffinit}.